 “When I combined what I learned from investing legends such as Graham, Buffett, Templeton, Lynch and even O’Neil with my proprietary ratings, things really took off.
 The returns since then have been phenomenal.” – Michael Worthington

-“I’ve watched people lose a lot of money because they couldn’t get out of a position fast enough.”
-“You need the institutional investors behind you for a sustained price movement and that only occurs in stocks with a high enough volume and price level.”– Michael
+Liquidity “I’ve watched people lose a lot of money because they couldn’t get out of a position fast enough.”
+“You need institutional investors behind you for a sustained price movement and that only occurs in stocks with a high enough volume and price level.”– Michael Worthington

 It’s vitally important that you’re able to easily get in and out of stock investments.
 If you invest in non-liquid stocks your costs are higher due to the larger bid/ask prices and it takes a long time to build up a decent size position.